fdac20/news/README.md

    - MacroManage
    - CSM

+# Class on Nov 20
+   - Data Sharing (constructing shared data set produced in this class)
+   - Work on Final projects
+   - Help with MP3

+# Class on Nov 18
+   - Work on Final projects
+   - Help with MP3

+# Class on Nov 15
+   - Work on Final projects
+   - MP3 Part D discussion

 # Class on Nov 13
-   - Data Sharing (constructing shared data set produced in this class)
+   - Work on Final projects
+   - MP3 Part D discussion

 # Class on Nov 11
    - Work on Final projects